benorama/ngrx-demo-apps/README.md

 cd dist
 npm link
 # Or npm publish

+# Note: during dev, you can use 'tsc -w'
 ```

 The shared module is now installed locally and can be used in other local npm projects.